 Where can we get our hands on that?

 The claim behind peel-off masks is that they dry and harden on your face, becoming a stretchy, adhesive sheet that can physically pull dead cells, blackheads, and impurities from your skin.
 Amazing!
 Who doesn’t want to see such instant results?

-But internet fame aside, peel-off masks aren’t really ideal for your face.
+But internet fame aside, peel-off masks aren’t ideal for your face.
 The powerful adhesives don’t just remove impurities — they also strip your skin of protective oils and healthy skin cells.
-This can cause irritation and weaken your skin barrier.
+This can irritate and weaken your skin barrier.
 Plus, the painful process of peeling these masks away can stretch your skin and damage its elasticity.

 Yes, your face may feel baby-smooth at first (after all, you did just rip off a few layers of skin).
 But you’re also taking a chance with:

 - Premature sagging